-- A mastery of knowledge, including an understanding of broad conceptual and theoretical elements, in the major fields of study. - Understand and appreciate current issues and debates in the major fields of knowledge studied. - Acquire and evaluate new knowledge through independent research.
+- A mastery of knowledge, including an undrstanding of broad conceptual and theoretical elements, in the major field of study - Understand and appreciate current issues and debates in the major fields of knowledge studied. - Acquire and evaluated new knowledge through independent research.